Chapter 45

 Again Liane blushed and looked shameful at the image of the Supreme Chancellor.

-"Although Luke Skywalker violated our prison regulations, I'm all too glad, that there is a quick way now to tell him, where to look for Ian Tydon, so he could be brought safely back to Dalmaran.
+"Although Luke Skywalker violated our prison regulations, I'm all too glad, that there is now a quick way now to tell him, where to look for Ian Tydon, so he can be brought safely back to Dalmaran.
 Liane, promise me, that you will contact Luke right away."

-"I will, madam, I'm glad I can make myself useful in this case."
+"I will, ma'am, I'm glad I can make myself useful in this case."

 Liane touched the screen and the image of Mon Mothma faded.
 For a couple of minutes she sat looking at the empty display.
 Her thoughts wandered to a far off planet, and she saw the images of the forest cabin where she has given Ian her help, while her mother and the Force had guided her.
 Had her help been enough?
 Ian had been badly wounded in a fire, she had felt the burning pain all over her body.
 Would he recover?
 Has her help really helped him to use his Jedi skills to start his recovery?
 Would Luke find him in time?
 She had to tell Luke about that guy Mugin immediately, for he seemed to know where Ian was.